The-Poolz/Net.Utils.TaskManager/README.md

 - Concurrent and asynchronous task execution.
 - Ability to add and handle tasks dynamically after the task manager has started.
 - Efficient handling of tasks with continuation support.
+- Extensible design with `IAddTask` interface for customizable task addition.

 ## Handling of Dynamic Tasks